This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 - On your way out of Monterey, check out Point Lobos for some hiking trails with sea cliff views.

 - The next vista point where you can marvel at the ocean is Rocky Ridge.
-Park your car on the side of the road and take a short walk to the lookout.
+Park on the side of the road and take the short walk to the lookout.

 - Bixby Bridge is one of the most photographed spots on Big Sur.
 There are multiple areas to pull over before and after the scenic bridge which stretches over a valley between the cliffs.

 - Take the turn off for Julia Pfeiffer Burns State Park and drive down the narrow road until you get to Pfeiffer Beach, one of the most scenic beaches on Big Sur (which apparently has purple sand after stormy weather).

 - Another highly photographed spot on Big Sur is McWay Falls.
 Take this short hike to the spot where you can see the waterfall drop directly onto a sandy beach.

 - Hearst Castle sits on top of a hill by the highway, and is a great stop if you’d like to learn a little history.
 To see the interior of the castle, you must book a tour.

 - A great spot for an afternoon coffee stop is Morro Bay, which features a rather massive rock that sits just offshore.

 - We stayed overnight at Castillo Inn at the Beach in Santa Barbara.

 - Before you leave, spend the morning enjoying Santa Barbara.
 Take a walk along Stearns Wharf, then wander along the east end of State Street through downtown Santa Barbara for some food and/or shopping before heading off on your final leg of the drive.